echeran/smile-of-murugan/webbook/chapter04.md

-divided into five groups of 100 short stanzas each, each group being concerned with one of the five basic "physiographic regions" (*aintiṇai*) in the following order: *marutam* “riverine”, *neytal* “littoral", kuṟiňci "montane”, *pālai* “arid" and *mullai* "pastoral".
+divided into five groups of 100 short stanzas each, each group being concerned with one of the five basic "physiographic regions" (*aintiṇai*) in the following order: *marutam* “riverine”, *neytal* “littoral", kuṟiñci "montane”, *pālai* “arid" and *mullai* "pastoral".
 Each hundred is subdivided into tens or *pattu*.[^patirrupattu] The poems have three to six lines each.
 Stanzas 129 and 130 are not extant.
-Five poets are credited with the authorship of the work: the centum on *marutam* was composed by Ōrampōki, on *neytal* by Ammūvaṇār, on *kuṟiňci* by Kapilar the Elder, on *pālai* by Ōtalāntai, on *mullai* by Pēyaṉ.
+Five poets are credited with the authorship of the work: the centum on *marutam* was composed by Ōrampōki, on *neytal* by Ammūvaṇār, on *kuṟiñci* by Kapilar the Elder, on *pālai* by Ōtalāntai, on *mullai* by Pēyaṉ.
 Peruntēvaṉār composed an invocatory song.
-The anthology is said to have been made by Pulattuṟai Muṟṟiya Kūṭalūr Kiḻār on the direction of a *Cēral* king Yāṉaikkaṭ Cēy Māntaraň Cēral Irumpoṟai.
+The anthology is said to have been made by Pulattuṟai Muṟṟiya Kūṭalūr Kiḻār on the direction of a *Cēral* king Yāṉaikkaṭ Cēy Māntarañ Cēral Irumpoṟai.
 The anonymous old commentary on this anthology is not a detailed one, but it is supplemented by a detailed commentary by U. V.
 Swaminatha Aiyar.
 A few lines of *Aiṅk*. appear in *Paripāṭal*, *Cilappatikāram*